synshop/rtfm/docs/Software/Lightburn Quick Guide.md

 ## 🔌 Connectors
   - You'll need to use a USB drive to get files to Lightburn computer
-  - Gotcha: there is no USB-A to USB-C adapter in the shop.
+  - If you have a USB-C only USB drive, bring an adapter for USB-A.

 ## 🔌 Setup & Device Connection
 - Turn on the closest computer associated to your **laser device** (dedicated computer).
 (First Child needs to be turned on on the tiny black box on the wall.)